 Montecatini Terme is on the rail line between Lucca and Florence, both less than an hour train ride.
 Two trains per hour run between the two cities stopping at both of Montecatini's stations and one train per hour continues to Viareggio on the coast.
 Both stations are right in town.

-The closest airports are Florence and Pisa (see Italy airports map) By car, take the A11 to Montecatini exit and follow the signs.
+The closest airports are Florence and Pisa.
+By car, take the A11 to Montecatini exit and follow the signs.
 Most parking in town is metered.

 - Terme Tettuccio is a historic spa famous for its thermal waters.
 It's a lavish Liberty-style building with a park and nice places to sit outside.
 Most days there's an orchestra in the mornings and a piano player in the afternoons.
-See photos and read more about Terme Tettuccio and how to take the waters.
 The spa is open daily from May through September and is worth visiting just to see the beautiful interior.

 - Viale Verdi - The main street through town leads from Piazza Popolo to the spas and is bordered on one side by the park.
 Viale Verde is lined with shops, cafes, and restaurants.
 On this street are two theaters, the tourist office, and the historic Gran Cafe Gambrinus, still a lively meeting place.